 Most Normandy tours start early – around 9:30 a.m. – so you will need to catch an early train from Paris.
 Another option is to head to Bayeux the evening before.

-Giverny’s biggest claim to fame are the Monet’s gardens.
+The cities biggest claim to fame are the Monet’s gardens in Giverny.
 If you have ever wondered where the impressionist artist sat and created his masterpieces, then wonder no more.
 After visiting these stunning gardens, it’s easy to see why Monet was obsessed with them.
 And are some of the most beautiful in France.

 During the spring the lily ponds and trees are at their most gorgeous.
 Making it the best time of the year to visit Giverny.
 Don’t forget to swing by Monet’s House, a must-see in the city.